Learn About LIHEAP in Oregon

 The representative will assist you in completing the LIHEAP application form, and if you qualify for benefits, he or she will review the financial assistance available.
 The agency representative is also responsible for providing these benefits to you or directly to your utility company if you qualify.
 Additionally, you will learn about other benefits, such as educational services or weatherization assistance, if needed.

-How much does LIHEAP pay in Oregon?
+How much could LIHEAP pay in Oregon?

 After your program eligibility is confirmed, you may only receive heating assistance in Oregon, or you may qualify for additional benefits.
 Depending on your household situation, your agency representative may also offer you weatherization services or education on using energy efficiently.
 Once it is determined that you meet the LIHEAP guidelines, a few different factors are considered in order to determine your benefit amount.
 Your situation is analyzed by the representative, and the following information is taken into account when calculating your potential benefits: